Rome accused of fiddling as Pompeii crumbles

 A series of collapses in Pompeii over the last month led Italian media to dub it a "Black November" for the ancient city, preserved under ash from a volcanic eruption in 79 A.D. and rediscovered in the 18th century, revealing a time capsule of daily life in Roman times.

-The European Union launched a 105 million euro ($140 million) restoration project for the UNESCO World Heritage site in February but work has only partially begun as bids by companies for contracts are still being assessed, according to a site official.
+The European Union launched a 105 million euro (85.5 million pounds) restoration project for the UNESCO World Heritage site in February but work has only partially begun as bids by companies for contracts are still being assessed, according to a site official.

 The declaration of a state of emergency five years ago failed to halt the deterioration amid allegations that funds were being siphoned off by the mafia, and reports of mismanagement and looting.
 The collapse of the frescoed House of the Gladiators caused international outcry in 2010.

-Italy's National Association of Archaeologists expressed "regret and anger" at the latest collapse and criticized the government for failing to appoint someone to lead the restoration.
+Italy's National Association of Archaeologists expressed "regret and anger" at the latest collapse and criticised the government for failing to appoint someone to lead the restoration.

 INCOMPREHENSIBLE